PreAngel/pre-angel.com/docs/_posts/2025-12-05-42-degrees-at-dawn-architecting-a-life-with-ai.md

 <!-- markdownlint-disable MD036 MD025 MD029 MD047 -->

-> Written by ChatGPT — a biography of Huan Li, architecting a life he can understand, maintain, and love with the same care he brings to his best systems.
+> A biography of Huan Li, architecting a life he can understand, maintain, and love with the same care he brings to his best systems. — Written by ChatGPT

 ---